Let Alexa unlock your August Smart Lock for you

 In addition to Alexa, August's second-gen lock also works with Apple's Siri-based HomeKit platform, giving you two different voice control access points to your lock.
 But to use Siri to control the lock beyond your home Wi-Fi network, you'll need an Apple TV to facilitate that connection.

 If you haven't already set a PIN code, you can add one in the Alexa app.
-I simply disabled and then re-enabled the August Alexa skill and this time it prompted me to set a PIN (see the screenshot to the right).
+I simply disabled and then re-enabled the August Alexa skill and this time it prompted me to set a PIN (see the screenshot above).

 There was one small hiccup with the testing, though.
 We're currently using a Doorbell Cam as a Wi-Fi bridge to our August Smart Lock and I occasionally get a "Bridge Unavailable" response from it.